Healthcare Practice Loans & Financing Options: A Full Guide

 DO: Calculate Total Cost of Capital - Not Just Monthly Payments

-A loan with lower monthly payments might seem easier to manage, but if it includes a large balloon payment at the end, it could cost significantly more than a loan with higher monthly payments spread evenly.
-Always calculate the total dollars leaving your practice.
+Lower monthly payments might seem more manageable, but a large balloon payment at the end of the loan could make it more expensive than a loan with larger monthly payments that are spread evenly.

 DON'T: Take 'Fast Cash' Without Comparing Options